pklesk/quaternions/README.md

 regardless of the input matrices.
 This is owed to a suitable representation and decomposition into two products, one of which takes advantage of certain diagonal symmetry properties, the other of sparsity.

-The `qmatmul` package is suitable for the ecosystem of Python programming language.
+The `qmatmul` package is suitable for Python's ecosystem.
 Altogether, we provide eight implementation variants of matrix-matrix multiplication for quaternion-valued inputs.
 The variants cover several approaches based on [NumPy](https://numpy.org) library, thus supported by the underlying BLAS, but also several approaches employing [Numba](https://numba.pydata.org) - a just-in-time compiler for Python targeting both CPU and GPU (CUDA).
-Our design of CUDA computations for the proposed algorithm involves: six kernel functions with eleven invocations, suitable usage of tiling and shared memory, and few host-device memory transfers.
+Our design of CUDA computations for the proposed algorithm involves: 6 kernel functions with 11 invocations, suitable usage of tiling and shared memory, and few host-device memory transfers.

 ## Selected kernels - flows of CUDA computations
 <table>